 - dirt or water being blown into the air

-If you see any of these signs, leave the area immediately and call 911.
+If you see any of these signs, you should leave the area immediately and call 911.

 What Does A Gas Leak Smell Like?